 Do you see how we’ve made a choice?
 We have chosen to give our days over in a form of debt slavery so that we can live a certain lifestyle.
 Now, if you don’t care about anything but your quality of life then this really doesn’t matter.

-But, if you value your time, your family, your values, your impact on those around us and future generations… then this does matter.
+value your time, your family, your values, your impact on those around us and future generations… then this does matter.

 And if you’re stuck in this debt-driven machine then the one place we can look to see how folks lived without debt and major consumption then we need look no further than our ancestors.
 And what was the main thing they had that we don’t?